 Comments / Issues Raised Response

 5) In terms of the development opportunity site at Fairview Car Park, it appears that the site has planning permission for retail development, but para 13.12 then goes on to talk about what type of development the Council is seeking on the site- i.e. a convenience store, and talks about it as a 'development opportunity'.
 Are the current permissions for a convenience store?
 Are they not likely to be built- is that why the Council has included this paragraph?
 The current wording is confusing in this respect.
 Also, you need to ensure that you are not making site allocations for additional retail provision through the SPD rather than through the DPD process.
+The site has had a couple of permissions, and they are unlikely to be built.
+However, they have been ongoing discussions with a number of developers over the last few years and it is expected that there will be a new development on this site in the near future.

 Catherine Hunt, Environment Agency

 By email 02/10/09

 7 Distinctive Character:

 Paragraphs 7.26 & 7.27 - Refuse and Recycling

 The provision for storage of waste and recyclables needs to be made not just for aesthetic or public health issues but also to encourage and facilitate the ability of both residential and commercial properties to temporarily store and make recyclable materials/refuse available for collection.
 Targets for the reduction of municipal wastes /proportions going to landfill are in place for all local authorities and facilities being planned to enable the processing of various waste types to further reduce waste to landfill.
 This is supported in the Regional Spatial Strategy by Policy EM11 and paragraph 9.24 which indicates that "Every type of development including town centres should: promote the minimisation of waste in site development such as the separation of different waste materials for recycling and reuse" and goes A new paragraph has been added to the SPD (para.
 7.28) to address this issue.